jamesalmond/dozuki/README.markdown

 * accessing single nodes
 * checking whether an element exists
 * iterating through nodes
-* iterating nodes and extracting ints, floats and strings etc.
+* iterating nodes and extracting ints, floats, booleans and strings etc.

 It's mainly sugar for reducing the amount of chaining on calls like: